AhmetUtkuPelen/AhmetUtkuPelen/README.md

 # 💫 About Me:
-💬 I am an Industrial Engineer who also likes to code as a hobby<br>💬 I mainly use Javascript-Typescript(React JS, Express JS, Nest JS) , Python (Django ,Fast Api)<br>💬 I use MongoDB or PgSQL for DB<br>💬 Currently Learning C# .Net
+💬 I am an Industrial Engineer who also likes to code as a hobby<br>💬 I mainly use Javascript-Typescript(React JS, Express JS, Fastify JS) , Python (Django ,Fast Api)<br>💬 I use MongoDB or PgSQL for DB

 # 💻 Tech Stack: